dann1/one-deploy/arch_bastion.md

     one_vip: 10.2.50.86
 ```

-Where `env_name` is used to distinguish between different OpenNebula clusters and `-F inventory/.one-deploy/bastion.d/n1` points to the pre-generated SSH config used later by all plays during provisioning.
+The variable `env_name` is used to distinguish between different OpenNebula clusters.
+The argument `-F inventory/.one-deploy/bastion.d/n1` points to the pre-generated SSH config that will be used later by all plays during provisioning.

 ```yaml